 The District's investments in treasury funds, commercial paper, and government loans are limited by state statutory requirements and bond compliance.
 The District has no investment policy that would further limit its investment choices.
-As of September 30, 2020, the District's investment in the First American Treasury Obligation was rated AAAm by Standard & Poor's.
+As of September 30, 2021, the District's investments in the First American Treasury Obligation and Florida PRIME were rated AAAm by Standard & Poor's.